 Prison conditions were in some circumstances harsh and life threatening.

-Physical Conditions: The government reported there were approximately 43,900 prisoners, a decrease of an estimated 3,000 prisoners since 2013.
-Men, women, and juvenile offenders were held in separate facilities.
-There were reports that in some facilities inmates convicted of attempting to overturn the constitutional order were held separately and that prison officials did not allow inmates convicted under religious extremism charges to interact with other inmates.
+Physical Conditions: There were reports that, in some facilities, inmates convicted of attempting to overturn the constitutional order were held separately, and that prison officials did not allow inmates convicted under religious extremism charges to interact with other inmates.

-Reports of overcrowding were common, as were reports of severe abuse and shortages of medicine.
-The government, however, reported an average occupancy rate of 80 percent in its 58 penitentiary facilities.
-Inmates generally had access to potable water, but inmates and their families reported that, although generally available, water and food were of poor quality.
-Relatives of prisoners in some instances complained that prison diets did not include sufficient meat.
-There were reports of political prisoners held in cells without proper ventilation and subjected to extreme temperatures.
+Reports of overcrowding, severe abuse, and shortages of medicine were common.
+Inmates generally had access to potable water and food, but both reportedly were of poor quality.
+Relatives of prisoners sometimes complained that prison diets did not include sufficient meat.
+There were reports of political prisoners held in cells without proper ventilation and subjected to temperatures below freezing in winter and over 120 degrees in summer; detention facilities commonly lacked heat or air conditioning.
 Family members also reported that officials frequently withheld or delayed delivery of food and medicine intended for prisoners.
 Unlike in past years, family members of inmates did not report any incidents of sexual abuse.

-Administration: There was no information available regarding whether recordkeeping on prisoners was adequate or whether authorities took steps to improve recordkeeping.
+Administration: There was no information available whether recordkeeping on prisoners was adequate.
 Authorities in limited cases used administrative measures as alternatives to criminal sentences for nonviolent offenders.
-In addition the criminal code mandates several instances in which courts cannot sentence individuals to prison if full restitution has been made.
+In addition the criminal code mandates instances in which courts cannot sentence individuals to prison if full restitution has been made.

 The government stated that prisoners have the right to practice any religion or no religion, but prisoners frequently complained to family members they were not able to observe religious rituals that conflicted with prison scheduling.
 Such rituals included traditional Islamic morning prayers.
-Although some prison libraries had copies of the Quran and the Bible, there were complaints from family members, as in past years, that prisoners were not allowed access to religious materials.
+Although some prison libraries had copies of the Quran and the Bible, family members continued to complain that authorities did not allow prisoners access to religious materials.

-According to official government procedures, prisoners have the right to “participate in religious worship and ‘family relations, such as marriage.”
+According to official government procedures, prisoners have the right to “participate in religious worship and family relations, such as marriage.”
 “Close relatives” also have the right to receive oral and written information from prison officials about the health and disciplinary records of their family members.
-Nonetheless, families of prisoners continued to report a lack of communication and information from family members in prison and stated that the government continued to withhold information about health and prison records.
+Nonetheless, families continued to report a lack of communication and information concerning their imprisoned relatives, and stated that the government continued to withhold information contained in health and prison records.

-According to family members and some nongovernmental organizations (NGOs), authorities failed to release prisoners, especially those convicted of religious extremism, at the end of their terms.
-Prison authorities often extended inmates’ terms by accusing them of additional crimes or of violating internal prison rules, or claiming the prisoners represented a continuing danger to society.
+According to family members and some nongovernmental organizations (NGOs), authorities at times failed to release prisoners, especially those convicted of religious extremism, at the end of their terms.
+Prison authorities often extended inmates’ terms by accusing them of additional crimes or of violating vague or internal prison rules or claiming the prisoners represented a continuing danger to society.

-As in 2013 independent observers from the international community had limited access to some parts of the penitentiary system, including pretrial detention facilities, juvenile and women’s prisons, and prison settlements.
-Authorities granted observers access only to certain prisons and to limited areas within them.
-In January authorities permitted human rights activists Surat Ikramov and Vasila Inoyatova to visit prisoners Murod Juraev and Salijon Abdurakhmanov.
-Local human rights activists visiting prisons were subject to intense government scrutiny that could constrain their independence and freedom of action.
+Independent Monitoring: Independent observers from the international community had limited access to some parts of the penitentiary system, including pretrial detention facilities, juvenile and women’s prisons, and prison settlements.
+Authorities granted access to selected observers, mostly from the diplomatic corps, but only to certain prisons and to limited areas within them.
+On November 10, just prior to his release, authorities allowed local human rights activists from Ezgulik to visit Murod Juraev.
+No UN rapporteurs were allowed to visit prisons during the year.

 d.
 Arbitrary Arrest or Detention